nosovmik/openvino_basic_practice/more_steps/3/README.md

     }
 ```

-And execute them simultaneously in our loop
+And execute them simultaneously in our loop.
+Note, code is not optimal, we want to restart request #1 as soon as it completes, not when all requests are finished.
+To handle completion, use InferRequest::SetCompletionCallback

 ```
     while (steady_clock::now() < end_time) {